 A card was included in the mailing to gather information such as names, addresses, special talents/skills, interests in IH and collections, etc. Dozens of interested people showed up at the November 7, 2004 organizational meeting.

 Monthly meetings were conducted most of the first year to get everything done in concert with the IHCC National rules.
 Charter members were recorded.
 We adopted by-laws and established many committees that made the club run like a well-tuned Farmall tractor.
 We were granted our official chapter number 35, and charter at the 2005 Winter Convention at Madison, WI.
 Chapter 35 region includes the entire state of New York and continues to call Alexander, NY our home.
-We maintain a membership of about 400 people.
-Our board of directors is made up of nine members elected by the membership.
+We maintain a membership of about 200 people.
+Our board of directors is made up of seven members elected by the membership.

 Membership drives were conducted most of our first year by attending a variety of agricultural related events around the state such as the NYS Farm Show, Empire Farm Days and many tractor shows and fairs.
 Chapter representatives were on hand distributing literature, answering questions and signing up new members with our Chapter 35 banner and tent as a backdrop.